Refined unramified cohomology of schemes: Proof of main results over

 \begin{proof}[Proof of Theorem \ref{thm:IHC:example}] By Proposition \ref{prop:example}, there is a unirational smooth complex projective variety $Y$ of dimension $3n$ such that $H^{2i}(Y,\Q/\Z)\longrightarrow H^{2i}(\C(Y),\Q/\Z)$ is nonzero for all $i=1,\dots ,n$.
 It thus follows from a theorem of Colliot-Thélène \cite[Theorem 1.1]{CT-manuscripta} that there is an elliptic curve $E$ such that the product $X=Y\times E$ has the property that

 is nonzero for all $i=1,\dots ,n$.
-Since the Chow group of zero-cycles of $X$ is supported on a curve (i.e.\ $\CH_0(\{pt.\}\times E)\to \CH_0(Y\times E)$ is surjective), the rational unramified cohomology groups of $X$ above degree one vanish by a simple Bloch--Srinivas decomposition of the diagonal argument, see e.g.\ \cite[Proposition 3.3.(i)]{CTV}.\footnote{This step does not use the Bloch--Kato conjectures, as we are only concerned about the vanishing of unramified cohomology with rational coefficients and so torsion-freeness of $H^i_{nr}(X,\Z)$ is not needed.} The result thus follows from Corollary \ref{cor:main-intro}. \end{proof}
+Since the Chow group of zero-cycles of $X$ is supported on a curve (i.e.\ $\CH_0(\{pt.\}\times E)\to \CH_0(Y\times E)$ is surjective), the rational unramified cohomology groups of $X$ above degree one vanish by a simple Bloch--Srinivas decomposition of the diagonal argument, see e.g.\ \cite[Proposition 3.3.(i)]{CTV}.\footnote{This step uses the existence of an action of algebraic cycles on unramified cohomology, hence \cite{BO} or \cite{Sch-preparation}, but it does not use the Bloch--Kato conjectures, as we are only concerned about the vanishing of unramified cohomology with rational coefficients and so torsion-freeness of $H^i_{nr}(X,\Z)$ is not needed.} The result thus follows from Corollary \ref{cor:main-intro}. \end{proof}

-\subsection{Applications to the Artin--Mumford invariant}
+\subsubsection{Applications to the Artin--Mumford invariant}

 In \cite{AM}, Artin and Mumford showed that for any smooth complex projective variety $X$, the torsion subgroup of $H^3(X,\Z)$ is a birational invariant and used this to construct unirational threefolds that are not rational.
 For $i>3$, the torsion subgroup of $H^{i}(X,\Z)$ is not a birational invariant.
 However, Voisin observed (see \cite[Remark 2.4]{Voi-unramified}) that the Bloch--Kato conjecture proven by Voevodsky implies that the torsion subgroup of $H^{5}(X,\Z)/ N^2H^{5}(X,\Z)$ is a birational invariant.
 By Proposition \ref{prop:gr_N}, there is a canonical surjection